 A routine that prioritizes healthy habits can be a great way to limit stress and accomplish health goals .
 If you’re a routine-oriented person, look for an opportunity to add meditation to your regular schedule.
 If you feel like your schedule is too packed for meditation, tack it onto another task.
 Remember, this could be as simple as two minutes a day at first.
 As you begin to get into a rhythm of meditation, you can build up your time as needed.

-Breathwork refers to exercises that WebMD “What Is Breathwork?”
+Breathwork refers to exercises that reduce stress WebMD “What Is Breathwork?”
 View Source and bring your breath to normal rhythm.
 It’s not the same thing as meditation, but can be implemented into a meditation practice or done on its own.